-The concept of criminal virtue, along with the closely related concept which is often misquoted as “the ends justify the means”, can gleaned from the Prince chapters 6 – 9 (especially chapter 8 where he describes “criminal virtue“) and chapter 18 (where the misquote comes from; as far as I can tell).
+The concept of criminal virtue, along with a closely related concept which is often misquoted as “the ends justify the means,” can be gleaned from the Prince chapters 6 – 9 (especially chapter 8 where he describes “criminal virtue“) and from chapter 18 (where the misquote comes from; as far as I can tell).

 Understanding the Concept of Criminal Virtue

 The term “criminal virtue” can be hard to describe, but it can be thought of as:

 - Black-or-grey hat tactics that can be used to exploit social dynamics for “ends” that aren’t purely malicious (where the “ends justify the means”).

 - The qualities of figures like conmen, despots, pirates, and thieves (whose ends aren’t specifically immoral, but whose means often are).